Frequently Asked Questions

 or employees typically must be filed within six months.
 There are many

-course of action to take.
+the best course of action to take.

 Are there any alternatives to litigation?